 When we feel good about ourselves we are more likely to treat our body with the respect, nutrition and nurturing that it needs.
 When we feel crappy about ourselves we are more likely not to listen to our inner wisdom and try to numb our negativity with poor food choices.
 The problem with this is that it doesn’t numb the negativity, it feeds to negativity.
 Whilst it is a massive mindset change to start to accept and love yourself the way you are today, we can start with small steps by treating yourself the way you deserve.
 Do small things that nurture your mind, body and soul each day.
 For example take a walk in nature and appreciate your surroundings, have a massage, have gratitude for what you do have.

 Are you are one of those people who jump on the scales every morning to check what your weight is?
 You are most probably one of those people who let the number on the scale determine your mood and energy for the day.

-Frequent weigh-ins is self-defeating, as our weight will naturally fluctuate day to day.
+Frequent weigh-ins are self-defeating, as our weight will naturally fluctuate from day to day.

 You are better off to take body measurements or photographs to measure your weight loss progress.
 When taking body measurements the only thing you need to focus on is measuring the same body points each time.
 Use a landmark such as your belly button or a freckle so that you take the measurement from the exact same spot.

 There are many reasons why a lack of good quality sleep will result in weight gain.
 Sleep is essential for the regeneration of the body.
 When we are feeling tired we are more likely to skip our exercise session and are more likely to make poor food choices.
-Studies have also shown that sleep deprivation affect the appetite regulating hormones ghrelin and leptin.
-Don’t under estimate the influence that a lack of sleep has on weight gain.
+Studies have also shown that sleep deprivation affects the appetite-regulating hormones ghrelin and leptin.
+Don’t underestimate the influence that a lack of sleep has on weight gain.
 Aim for 7-9 hours of uninterrupted sleep

 Get Off The Treadmill